2024 Solar Incentives Guide for Bogalusa, LA - Tax Credits & Rebates

 Federal Solar Incentives

 Federal incentives are the type of incentives that you are most likely to have some familiarity with.
-It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
-This incentive is a tax credit that reduces your taxes by a predetermined percentage of the money you spend installing solar panels.
+You might have heard of the Federal Solar Investment Tax Credit, or ITC.
+The ITC is a tax credit equal to a predetermined percentage of the money you spend on your solar system.

 State & Local Solar Incentives